 For an additional fee, visitors can access an observatory on the 102nd floor.
 This one is smaller and entirely enclosed, with glass windows that boast bird's-eye views from a height of 1,250 feet.
 On clear days, visitors may even spy Pennsylvania, Connecticut and Massachusetts, as visibility can stretch as far as 80 miles.

 Both observatories can be accessed from one of the Empire State Building's many elevators, with a couple of stops along the way.
 The second floor features a multimedia exhibition focused on the Empire State Building's present, highlighting the recent renovations that have transformed this historic landmark into a modern model of environmental sustainability.
 The 80th floor takes a look at the Empire State Building's past, featuring an exhibit detailing the construction effort and the men who built it, with lots of cool old photos interspersed with fun facts.
-Visitors will also have access to one gift shop on their way up and another one – filled with Empire State Building-themed souvenirs – on their way down.

 Did you know?